 Having a goal to do something does not come down to the length of time to create the habit but the desire to achieve the goal.
 Having a strong ‘why‘ to achieve a goal is the reason you succeed or not.

 When you know what you want it is easier to put into place good habits to help you achieve it.
 First of all, write down your goals and then break them down into action steps.
-When you break down your goals you can see the steps you need to take to achieve it.
+When you break down your goals you can see the steps you need to take to achieve them.

 To make habits stick you need to commit to change.
 This is where using a tracker like the 90 day habit tracker can help.
 All too often change does not take place because it is hit and miss.
 One day the action happens another day it doesn’t.
 When you track you see it is easier to see patterns of behaviours and adjust accordingly.